 Rainforest Connection can take this "trash" and put it to use immediately.

-Today, even earth's most remote forested areas have solid, reliable wireless telecommunications infrastructure.
-Rather than start from scratch, Rainforest Connection is already able to leverage this infrastructure from the start to protect the world's most threatened forests.
+Today, many of earth's endangered forests are being touched by wireless telecommunications infrastructure.
+Rather than start from scratch, Rainforest Connection is already able to leverage this infrastructure from the start to protect some the world's most threatened forests.

 Where do we start?

 The Rainforest Connection system works, and we've now proven it in the field in Sumatra against actual illegal logging operations.
-Now we need to expand by putting the next generation of devices into three more reserves in the rainforests of Indonesia, the Amazon and Africa.
+Now we need to expand by putting the next generation of devices into three more endangered areas in the rainforests of Indonesia, the Amazon and Africa.

-These three latest pilot projects will help to prove that the system can operate on a global scale, in any forest, anywhere.
+Why such different locations?
+Our goal is to demonstrate that our system can operate on a global scale, in any forest, anywhere.

-This requires funding and strong on-the-ground partnerships with local communities, indigenous partners and organizations that are committed to responding to logging alerts in real-time.
+This requires funding and strong on-the-ground partnerships with local communities, indigenous partners and organizations that are committed to responding to real-time itervention.
 We know that Rainforest Connection can help turn the tide of environmental crisis, but we need your help to make it a reality.